ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_ahccd/readme_ahccd-datamart_en.md

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a GeoJSON file.

-The data can be accessed at the following URLs:
+The data can be accessed at the following URLs :

 * /climate/ahccd/geojson/historical/annual/[AB,BC,MB,NB,NL,NS,NT,NU,ON,PE,QC,SK,YT]
 * /climate/ahccd/geojson/historical/seasonal/[DJF,MAM,JJA,SON]/[AB,BC,MB,NB,NL,NS,NT,NU,ON,PE,QC,SK,YT]
 * /climate/ahccd/geojson/historical/monthly/[AB,BC,MB,NB,NL,NS,NT,NU,ON,PE,QC,SK,YT]

-Where :
+where :

 * __historical__ : Historical data from 1840.
 Annually updated.
 * __seasonal__ : The standard meteorological seasons are used: (March to May (MAM, spring), June to August (JJA, summer),  September to November (SON, autumn/fall), and December to February (DJF, winter)]